-b.
-Loss of a Host Community's good compliance standing for purposes of 935 CMR 500.180(2)(e);

-c.
-Identification of a Host Community lack of good compliance standing in a form and manner determined by the Commission; or d.
+- b.
+Loss of a Host Community's good compliance standing for purposes of 935 CMR 500.180(2)(e); - c.
+Publication of a Host Community lack of good compliance standing in a form and manner determined by the Commission; or - d.
 Abstaining from consideration of any new license applications affiliated with a Host Community until a Host Community's good compliance standing is restored.

-(4) Community Impact Fees.
+(4) Community Impact Fees

-(a) General Requirements.
+- (a) General Requirements.
 Pursuant to M.G.L. c.
-94G, § 4(a1/2), the Commission is charged with establishing criteria for reviewing, certifying, and approving CIFs.
+94G, § 4(a/2), the Commission is charged with establishing criteria for reviewing, certifying, and approving CIFs.

-1. To qualify as a CIF, an impact fee claimed by a Host Community must be Reasonably Related.

-2. On certification by the Commission, a CIF becomes properly due and payable unless disputed by a Marijuana Establishment consistent with 935 CMR 500.180(4)(c)4.a.

-3. A Host Community may assess a CIF as a condition of allowing a License Applicant or a Marijuana Establishment to operate or continue to operate in its community.
-A Host Community may also opt not to assess a CIF.

-4. A Host Community may also opt not to assess a CIF.

-5. A Host Community shall ensure that the initial invoice period of claimed impact fees covers a one-year period that starts from the date the Commission grants a Marijuana Establishment a final license.
+1. To qualify as a CIF, an impact fee alleged by a Host Community must be Reasonably Related. - 2.
+On certification by the Commission, a CIF becomes properly due and payable unless disputed by a Marijuana Establishment consistent with 935 CMR 500.180(4)(c)4.a. - 3.
+A Host Community may assess a CIF as a condition of allowing a License Applicant or a Marijuana Establishment to operate or continue to operate in its community.
+A Host Community may also opt not to assess a CIF. - 4.
+A Host Community shall ensure that the initial invoice period of alleged impact fees covers a one-year period that starts from the date the Commission grants a Marijuana Establishment a final license.
 A Host Community shall further ensure that all subsequent, one-year invoice periods are consistent with the anniversary of a Marijuana Establishment's final license date.
-The Commission will not certify any impact fees attributable to dates outside of the applicable invoice period.

-6. A Host Community seeking to assess a CIF shall transmit an itemized invoice to a Marijuana Establishment in a form and manner determined by the Commission documenting claimed impact fees arising from the preceding year of a Marijuana Establishment's operations.
+The Commission will not certify any impact fees attributable to dates outside of the applicable invoice period. - 5.
+A Host Community seeking to assess a CIF shall transmit an itemized invoice to a Marijuana Establishment in a form and manner determined by the Commission documenting alleged impact fees arising from the preceding year of a Marijuana Establishment's operations.